vshn/provider-cloudscale/README.md

 * `make generate` to (re)generate additional code artifacts
 * `make test` run test suite
 * `make local-install` to install the operator in local cluster
-* `make install-samples` to run the provider in local cluster and apply a sample instance
+* `make install-samples` to run the provider in local cluster and apply sample manifests
 * `make run-operator` to run the code in operator mode against your current kubecontext

 See all targets with `make help`